robertdj/RDP/README.md

 # Example

 There is a single function in the {RDP} package.
-An example from the Wikipedia page linked to above with a description of the algorithm.
+Here is an example from the Wikipedia page linked to above with a description of the algorithm.
 The original line is the black and the approximating line is red.